• Skip to main content

 What makes a brownie fudgier?

 There are a few different factors that lead to fudgier brownies.
 One is the fat to flour ratio.
-This chocolate cherry brownie recipe brings in fat in a few different ways.
+This Cherry Chocolate Brownies recipe brings in fat in a few different ways.
 Melting the butter makes the brownies chewier, as does using oil as a source of fat.
 We also add two extra egg yolks which are high in fat helping make these even fudgier.

 In addition, it's very important not to over-bake your brownies.
 When the brownies come out of the oven, they should be just slightly underbaked, as they will continue baking as they cool.